itom-project/itom/docs/userDoc/source/07_plugins/development/plugin-dataObject.rst

     The **at()** method is templated where the template parameter must correspond to the type of the corresponding data object.

-Let's try to summerize some pros and cons of this method.
+Let's try to summarize some pros and cons of this method.

 **Advantages**